-Immediately after my brain injury I was constantly freezing.
+Immediately after my brain injury I was constantly freezing, as I explained in Physical symptoms .
 It didn’t matter what the temperature actually was, or how many layers I wore.
 Resembling the Mitchelin man I piled on clothes, had the thickest socks and still felt like I was in an industrial freezer.

 Fast forward two years, and that has moved on.
 I’m no longer a walking ice cube.
 But instead I can very easily over heat.
 I can tell the air temperature isn’t abnormal, it’s just me.
 My face will flush and sweat runs down my face and neck.
 I’ve got to be honest with you, it’s not the most attractive look.
 Before anyone asks, yes I’m female but I’m only 34, so this isn’t the menopause.
 My brain is just re-calibrating to decide what is the accurate response.